rust-lang/rust/text/0000-kinds-of-allocators.md

-The main one I could imagine is that it might allow us to introduce a division, at the type-system level, between two kinds of allocators: those that are integrated with the GC (i.e., have an associated `Allocator::Kind` that ensures that all allocated blocks are scannable by a GC) and allocators that are *not* integrated with the GC (i.e., have an associated `Allocator::Kind` that makes no guarantees about one will know how to scan the allocated blocks.
+The main one I could imagine is that it might allow us to introduce a division, at the type-system level, between two kinds of allocators: those that are integrated with the GC (i.e., have an associated `Allocator::Layout` that ensures that all allocated blocks are scannable by a GC) and allocators that are *not* integrated with the GC (i.e., have an associated `Allocator::Layout` that makes no guarantees about one will know how to scan the allocated blocks.

-However, no such design has proven itself to be "obviously feasible to implement," and therefore it would be unreasonable to make the `Kind` an associated type of the `Allocator` trait without having at least a few motivating examples that *are* clearly feasible and useful.
+However, no such design has proven itself to be "obviously feasible to implement," and therefore it would be unreasonable to make the `Layout` an associated type of the `Allocator` trait without having at least a few motivating examples that *are* clearly feasible and useful.

-## Variations on the `Kind` API
+## Variations on the `Layout` API

- * Should `Kind` offer a `fn resize(&self, new_size: usize) -> Kind` constructor method?
+ * Should `Layout` offer a `fn resize(&self, new_size: usize) -> Layout` constructor method?
-   (Such a method would rule out deriving GC tracers from kinds; but we could
+   (Such a method would rule out deriving GC tracers from layouts; but we could
     maybe provide it as an `unsafe` method.)

- * Should `Kind` ensure an invariant that its associated size is always a multiple of its alignment?
+ * Should `Layout` ensure an invariant that its associated size is always a multiple of its alignment?

-   * Doing this would allow simplifying a small part of the API, namely the distinct `Kind::repeat` (returns both a kind and an offset) versus `Kind::array` (where the offset is derivable from the input `T`).
+   * Doing this would allow simplifying a small part of the API, namely the distinct `Layout::repeat` (returns both a layout and an offset) versus `Layout::array` (where the offset is derivable from the input `T`).

    * Such a constraint would have precendent; in particular, the